 - We are just coming on to the study.
 Would current student employees take any of the surveys or wait until graduation to take the surveys?

-Please limit the surveys to only brand-new student employees, students exiting the department, and student employee alumni.
+Please limit Survey 1 to ONLY brand-new student employees, Survey 2 to ANY students exiting the department, and Survey 3 to ANY student employee alumni.

-- Does the participating institution need to alert the host research team any time they acquire new participants or have participants graduate?
+- Does the participating institution need to alert the host PI (April) any time they acquire new participants or have participants graduate?

 No, the database we are using to collect data will suffice.
 Institutions can continue distributing the surveys as needed without alerting the research team every time.